Science

 - Biological fuel cells

-- Synthetic gene networks, programmable biocomputers, biopharmaceutical manufacturing
+- Synthetic gene networks

 - The Genomic Code: The genome instantiates a generative model of the organism